amanmadov/msin616-final-project/README.md

 For each borrowed book copy, the library keeps track of the copy id and the card number of the person who borrowed it.
 The library keeps track of the date on which it was borrowed and records the due date which is `two weeks` after the borrow date.
 When the copy is returned this record is updated with the return date.
 When a book copy is borrowed, the copy is marked as `BORROWED`.
 When the book copy is returned the copy is marked as `AVAILABLE` or `NOT BORROWED`.
 A borrower can’t borrow a book from a particular branch unless that branch has a copy of that book and it is currently in stock (e.g. not being borrowed by someone else)
+When a borrower returns a book copy after the due date the system calculates the amount owed and any overdue charge incurred is added to the card balance
+A borrower can not use a card to borrow books, if he owes `more than 10 dollars` on that card.
+The library has a list of overdue charges.
+The charges are currently `.05` each day for `juvenile` books and `.10` per day for adult books.
+When a book is returned late the borrower pays charges that are in effect at the time the book is returned.

 Stored procedure for borrowing operation